bonitasoft/bonita-doc/md/multi-tenancy-and-tenant-configuration.md

 # Multi-tenancy and tenant configuration

 ::: info
-**Note:** For Performance edition only.
+**Note:** For Entreprise and Performance editions only.
 :::

 This page explains the architecture and configuration of a multi-tenant system using Bonita.

 ## Platform architecture

 By default, all installations of Bonita create a single tenant.
-However multi-tenancy is possible with the Performance edition.
+However multi-tenancy is possible with the Entreprise or the Performance edition.

 Multi-tenancy involves a single software installation, called a **platform**, that can serve multiple independent organizations, called **tenants**.
 Each tenant is a separate, self contained configuration for a single client/company.